Larry Centers: Phoenix/Arizona Cardinals

 In 1996, Centers recorded 99 receptions for 766 yards and seven touchdowns, while also gaining a career-high 425 yards on 116 carries, and he scored two touchdowns on the ground.
 He was selected to the Pro Bowl for the second year in a row, but once again his team had a disappointing season, finishing with a 7–9 record.
 Centers became a free agent after the season.
 Both the Washington Redskins and the New York Giants were interested in his services, but ultimately he signed a three-year, $7.5 million contract to stay with the Cardinals after switching agents, becoming the fifth highest paid running back in the league.
 After previously leading the team in receptions the last four seasons, the Cardinals started to try Centers in different offensive formations at wide receiver.
 Centers continued to be a major contributor to the Cardinals, recording 123 receptions and 386 rushing yards over the next two seasons.
 In his final year with Arizona (1998), the team recorded a 9–7 record and made the playoffs as a wild card.
 The Cardinals made it all the way to the divisional playoffs before being eliminated in a 41–21 loss to the Minnesota Vikings.
-Centers finished his Cardinals career as the team's all-time leading pass catcher.
+Centers finished his Cardinals career as the team's all-time leader in receptions (535).